4d/docs/website/translated_docs/es/Desktop/building.md

 Thanks to this architecture, when you provide an update of your application, the local user data file (last data file used) is opened automatically at first launch.

-This mechanism is usually suitable for standard deployments.
+Este mecanismo suele ser adecuado para los despliegues estándar.
 However, for specific needs, for example if you duplicate your merged applications, you might want to change the way that the data file is linked to the application (described below).

 #### Configuring the data linking mode